Preventing Teen Suicide in Schools

 Positive, strong relationships can protect students against suicidal behaviors and thoughts.
 Connectedness can increase the frequency and quality of social contact, decrease feelings of social isolation and loneliness, and increase the number of a teen’s trusting, healthy reciprocal relationships.

-Through SEL, teens learn how to manage emotions, achieve goals, develop healthy identities, feel empathy, and make responsible decisions.
-SEL also addresses various forms of inequity as it empowers students and teachers to cultivate thriving, inclusive, and safe school climates.
+Mental fitness programs like Rachel’s Challenge help teens learn how to manage emotions, achieve goals, develop healthy identities, feel empathy, and make responsible decisions.
+Our programs also address various forms of inequity by encouraging students and teachers to cultivate thriving, inclusive, and safe school climates.

 Rachel’s Challenge makes schools kinder, safer, and more connected as students become more emotionally resilient and self-aware.
 Rachel’s Challenge to date has been presented and adopted in over 20,000 schools, played an integral role in averting eight school shootings, and averts hundreds of youth suicides annually.

-Rachel’s Challenge has also been shown to be very effective for suicide prevention at the schools that participate in the programs.
+Rachel’s Challenge has also been shown to be very effective for preventing teen suicide in schools that participate in the programs.
 To get more information on Rachel’s Challenge and how you can bring it to your school, contact Rachel’s Challenge now.school, contact Rachel’s Challenge now.

 Rachel’s Challenge has helped me continue my chain reaction an entire decade later.
 Today, as I cultivate my “save the world gene” as a young professional, I am reminded of where it began.
 With kindness and compassion.”